The system, in three parts

 Today: Each caseworker keeps deadlines on a separate paper list, no sync.

 One firm-wide source of truth for every visa expiry, appeal window, hearing date, and submission deadline.
-Reminders escalate automatically โ€” first to the caseworker, then to the lead, then to the owner if still unaddressed.
+Reminders escalate automatically โ€” first to the caseworker, then to the lead, then to you if still unaddressed.

 Payment Tracker